node-red/node-red-node-test-helper/README.md

 });
 ```

-## Testing the helper
+## Running helper examples

-    npm run test
+    npm run examples

-This runs tests on snaphots of some of the core nodes' Javascript files to ensure the helper is working as expected.
+This runs tests on an included lower-case node (as above) as well as snaphots of some of the core nodes' Javascript files to ensure the helper is working as expected.